 "When I call for [CLIENT NAME], I'm helping businesses [SPECIFIC PROBLEM THEY SOLVE].
 When businesses don't solve this problem, they [REAL CONSEQUENCE].
 I've seen this work when [SPECIFIC SUCCESS STORY].
 Every appointment I set is a chance to create this same transformation."

-Let me give you a real example for one of our community magazine clients:
+Here's a real example for one of our community magazine clients:

-"When I call for Laura, I'm helping businesses get in front of and build the trust of the families in Brookside Heights who have the money to spend the premium that local businesses need to charge for their best, most profitable services.
+"When I call for Laura, I'm helping businesses get in front of the families in Brookside Heights who have the money to spend the premium that local businesses need to charge for their best, most profitable services.
 When businesses don't solve this problem, they're stuck selling smaller, less profitable services all over the city instead of focusing on the areas that can afford them.
 Laura told me about a realtor who was able to sell 13 homes in that community last year after years of struggling to sell even 1 — now she sells fewer homes but much bigger ones and makes more money.
 Every appointment I set is a chance to help a business owner connect with these families and improve their business."

 That's not a script.
 That's conviction.
 And conviction is the most powerful tool in B2B sales appointment setting — more powerful than any closing technique, any objection handler, any lead generation strategy you'll ever learn.

-The Difference Between Taking and Giving in Cold Calling
+The Difference Between Taking and Giving

 When you deeply understand the problem you're solving, you stop feeling like you're bothering people.
 You stop approaching cold calling like you're taking someone's time.
 You start feeling like you're offering them a gift — because you are.